Company 3

-Company 3 (CO3) is an American post-production company founded in 1997 by colorists Stefan Sonnenfeld and Mike Pethel and visual effects artist/supervisor Noel Castley-Wright.
-Rob Walston brought the team of artists together and funded Company 3 under 4 Media Company (4MC).
-Company 3 provides post production, color grading and location services for feature films, commercials, music videos and television.
+Company 3 (CO3) is an American visual effects and post-production company founded in 1997 by colorists Stefan Sonnenfeld and Mike Pethel and visual effects artist/supervisor Noel Castley-Wright.
+Rob Walston brought the team of artists together and founded Company 3 under 4 Media Company (4MC).
+Company 3 provides post-production, color grading, and location services for feature films, commercials, music videos, and television.

 History

 Sonnenfeld, Pethel and Castley-Wright opened Company 3 in Santa Monica, CA in 1997 and launched a New York, NY location in 2002.
 In 2010, Company 3 New York moved into a new facility located in Chelsea, Manhattan which houses both Company 3 and its sister visual effects facility, Method Studios.
 Other offices are located in London, Atlanta, Chicago and Detroit.

 In 2000, Company 3, which was then a part of Four Media Company, was acquired by Liberty Media Corporation.
 In 2010, Deluxe Entertainment Services Group, Inc. acquired Company 3 along with its sister companies Beast Editorial, Encore, Level 3 Post, Method Studios, RIOT and Rushes.

 In November 2020 it was announced that Company 3, along with Method Studios and several of Deluxe's other creative businesses, would be acquired by major visual effects studio, Framestore.